-The powerful benefits of rosemary come from its incredible anti-inflammatory and antioxidant properties.
+The powerful benefits of topical rosemary come from its incredible anti-inflammatory and antioxidant properties.
 Antioxidants act as a defense system in the body, fighting against free radicals that can stress cells and accelerate aging.
-And rosemary is near the top of the list for herbs with the most antioxidants.
+And rosemary is near the top of the list for herbs with the most antioxidants1.

 See, when your scalp and hair follicles are experiencing oxidative stress, they gray faster.
 When you are able to keep your body from entering a state of oxidant imbalance, you're less likely to experience early graying.

 How you embrace your gray doesn't have to be, well, black and white.
 Some people find they are open to showing off some silver, without going all the way yet.
 The best way to achieve this is through highlights.

 "You can do something a little bit more transitional, which is getting very light highlights around your face, and lightening those up to such a higher level to where it can look almost like gray.
 It's what we call silver blending."